Typography

 - The

-HTML element represents text that is marked or highlighted for reference
+mark HTML element represents text that is marked or highlighted for reference

 or notation purposes due to the marked passage's relevance in the enclosing context.
 Inline Quote